-Exams: There will be four closed-book, in-class examinations, including the final examination, on the dates that are indicated on the syllabus, covering the assigned materials.
-The exams will be drawn from the material covered in the most recent section of the course: Exam 2 will mostly cover material studied after Exam 1, and Exam 3 will mostly cover material after Exam 2.
+Exams: There will be four closed-book, in-class examinations, along with the final examination, on the dates that are indicated on the syllabus, covering the assigned materials.
+The exams will be drawn from the material covered in the most recent section of the course: for example, Exam 2 will mostly cover material studied after Exam 1.
 Per college policy, the final examination is comprehensive and will cover all of the course materials.
+Each examination will count for 15% of your final grade in the course.